CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/Create-Windows-pg-Install-LRA-clc-clc.md

 ### Requirements
 1. To protect a Windows server using SafeHaven, we need to install a Local Replication Agent (LRA) on the production server.
 In order to complete the LRA installation, a **Reboot** of the production server is required. **Please schedule a downtime window for LRA installation.**

-2. For Ansible LRA installation to work, make sure TCP 445 port Inbound is open on the production server by running the following command via Windows Commandline (run as administrator):
+2. For Ansible LRA installation to work, make sure TCP 445 port Inbound is open on the production server by running the following command via Windows PowerShell (run as administrator):
 ```
 New-NetFirewallRule -DisplayName "psexec tcp 445" -Name "psexec tcp 445" -Profile Any -LocalPort 445 -Protocol TCP
 ```